LamaAni/postgres-xl-helm/examples/deployments/with_password/README.md

-# Using secrets for password in pgxl
+# Transient example deployment using kubernetes secret to create password

 The pgxl chart does not apply the kubernetes secret, therefore we must first apply that.
 To apply the secret run:
 ```shell